Dishwasher vs Hand Washing: Which Is Better for the Planet?

 If Using a Dishwasher Isn't an Option

-Still looking for ways to help lessen the environmental impacts of your dish washing habits?
+Are you still looking for ways to help lessen the environmental impacts of your dishwashing habits?
 Here are some other quick ways to minimize energy and water usage.

 3 Ways to Minimize Energy and Water Usage